extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 ## Before you start

-### Connecting your exitor
+### Connecting your editor

-TODO add links to other docs
+TODO add links to other relevant docs

 This guide assumes that you've got Extempore up and running (either from a binary or built it yourself) and you've set up and connected your text editor to